Facebook Announced It Removed An Influence Campaign With Ties To Saudi Arabia

 As CNN noted, this marks the first time the company has said it has taken down accounts that originated in Saudi Arabia for this reason.
 The social media company noted the campaigns it removed in the UAE and in Egypt were separate from the one that originated in Saudi Arabia.

 Some of the accounts impersonated public figures, according to Facebook.
-Pages removed frequently posted about a variety of topics including local news and politics, that according to Facebook, involved alleged support of terrorist groups by Qatar and Turkey and other middle eastern conflicts including those Libya and in Yemen.
+Pages removed frequently posted about a variety of topics, including local news and politics, and involved alleged support of terrorist groups by Qatar and Turkey and other middle eastern conflicts, including those Libya and in Yemen.

 While Facebook did not say who the individuals running the accounts were, they did say the accounts and pages were linked to the Saudi government.
 According to CNN, the pages and accounts that were removed were part of a network that included fictitious personas that were involved in hundreds of pages and accounts on the website.
 The pages taken down had spent a total of $100,000 on advertising on Facebook and Instagram, which is also owned by Facebook.

-Facebook did say it was able to link pages and accounts it removed to a marketing in the UAE and one in Egypt.
+Facebook did say it was able to link pages and accounts it removed to a marketing firm in the UAE and one in Egypt.

 Facebook says it found and took down a covert influence campaign linked to Saudi Arabia's government https://t.co/RUiuee9abd pic.twitter.com/wUV8DYiqAZ